How to look after animals in an emergency

 DIFFICULTIES IN EVACUATING ANIMALS

-Animals pick up on stress.
-Be aware of:
+Animals pick up on stress, so be aware of:

 Animals reacting differently